-In casual American English, "Let's try to fix this broken screen" sounds like "LEHTS TRAHY tuh FIHKS dhihs BROH-kuhn SKREEN".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "Let's try to fix this broken screen" as "LEHTS TRAHY tuh FIHKS dhihs BROH-kuhn SKREEN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on try, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.